lorien/grab/docs/en/source/grab/debugging.rst

     >>> g.setup(log_file='log.html')

-Of course, each new resposne will overwrite the content of the previous response.
+Of course, each new response will overwrite the content of the previous response.

 If you want to log all traffic, then consider using the `log_dir` option, which